googleprojectzero/halfempty/README.md

 if test $? -eq 139; then
     exit 0 # We want this input
 else
-    exit 1 # We dont want this input fi
+    exit 1 # We don't want this input fi
 ```